The Tavern Maid

 Nirvatha nodded, keeping her left hand on the wheel while her right rested against her hip.
 “Yes.
 I’ll make the announcement when they’re ready.”

-Glancing in confusion at her friend, Balini said, “What did you mean?”
+Glancing in confusion at her friend, Balini said, “What did you mean about Kai?”

 “Did Mara not tell you?”
-When Balini shook her head, Nirvatha smiled.
+When Balini frowned in response, Nirvatha smiled.
 “You’ll see soon enough.”

 Balini leaned over the railing to watch as Mara walked across the deck.
 She jumped onto the railing again, gazing down at the ocean with a smile.
 Confused and curious, Balini looked over the side of the ship to find Kai laughing as they swam alongside the hull.
 They grabbed onto a handle attached to the ship - the beginning of a ladder - and pulled themselves out of the water.
 Their chest was bare and half covered by their auburn hair; but instead of the long, muscular legs Balini had expected, a scaled burgundy tail emerged from the waves.